New Skyline School breaks ground in Solana Beach

-The Solana Beach School District celebrated the groundbreaking of the new Skyline School under sunny skies on Friday, June 9.
+The Solana Beach School District (SBSD) celebrated the groundbreaking of the new Skyline Elementary School under sunny skies on Friday, June 9.

 The 62-year-old campus will be completely demolished and rebuilt in one year, welcoming students back in fall 2018.
 During construction, Skyline students will be housed in Earl Warren Middle School’s interim campus across the street.

-Solana Beach will see the lion’s share of Measure JJ’s work as following Skyline’s reconstruction, Solana Vista School will be the next to be rebuilt from the ground up.
+Solana Beach will see the lion’s share of Measure JJ’s work as, following Skyline’s reconstruction, Solana Vista Elementary School will be the next to be rebuilt from the ground up.

 “With the help of our community, today we mark the beginning of a new chapter as we break ground on Skyline School 2.0,” said Dr. Debra Schade, president of the SBSD board.
 “We say goodbye to a 62- year-old friend who welcomed students each fall and provided cherished memories for thousands.
 We say hello to the dream of a state-of-the-art school that will encompass new technology, flexible learning spaces and an environment of discovery and achievement for all students.”